OsborneSupremacy/poker-charidema/README.md

 The application makes extensive use of messaging classes.
 These are immutable value objects that represent a message that is passed between classes.
 These are separate from models, since they are only used for "plumbing", and don't represent domain objects.

 As I've been using messaging classes, I've thought of some guidelines that helps them be used the correct way.
-My use of them in this application doesn't always follow these guidelines, but I intent to refactor as I go.
+My use of them in this application doesn't always follow these guidelines, but I intend to refactor as I go.

 * Immutable.
 * Should not contain any logic.